huang422/WSOL-SSL-ICASSP2023/README.md

 **Overview of Our Approach:**
 1. First, we train an object detection model using the **validation set**, in which the bounding boxes of samples are given
 2. Then use the **training set** to perform self-training via pseudo labeling
-3. We propose a **selection scheme** to find reliable pseudo labels
+3. We propose a **selection algorithm** to find reliable pseudo labels
 4. The detection model is **re-trained** by using both the fully and pseudo labeled images
 5. Finally, we train an **image classifier** to determine the class label